sasjs/cli.sasjs.io/docs/auth.md

 ![intermediate certificate](img/intermediatepem.png)

-As a last resort, if you are running internally and you trust the target server, you may consider the following property in your `sasjs/sasjsconfig.json` file to temporariliy ignore the certificate errors.
-However this is not generally recommended.
+For testing, if you are running internally and you trust the target server, you may consider the following property in your `sasjs/sasjsconfig.json` file to temporarily ignore the certificate errors.
+However, this is not a recommended approach.

 ```json
       "httpsAgentOptions": {